trans-travel/trans-travel/us/az.md

    would be seen under this law, potentially placing all trans/cis marriages at risk (straight or queer) as well as most queer marriages.
- * It is unknown wheter same-sex marriage is recognized within the Tohono O'odham Indian Reservation.
+ * It is unknown whether same-sex marriage is recognized within the Tohono O'odham Indian Reservation.

 ## Relevant Laws